The 4 things you should do to make the most out of your next one-on-one meeting.

 - “What have you been excited about lately?”

-I always try to ask at least one question focused on personal connection, and use that question to open up the meeting.
-This helps break the ice at the beginning of your meeting, and builds rapport with your employee.
+I always try to ask at least one question focused on a personal connection and use that question to open up the meeting.
+This helps break the ice at the beginning of your meeting and builds rapport with your employees.
 Without this sense of rapport, your employee won’t feel comfortable divulging anything meaningful — nor will she find the conversation much fun.